xylan-org/mailspy/PULL_REQUEST_TEMPLATE.md

-Please make sure the follow our guidelines before creating PRs:
+Please make sure to follow our guidelines before creating PRs:
 - Read our [Code of Conduct](./CODE_OF_CONDUCT.md) and [Contribution Guide](./CONTRIBUTING.md) if you haven't yet
 - Please summarize your changes by adding a bullet-point to the `[Unreleased]` section of the [Changelog file](./CHANGELOG.md)
   - Depending on the kind of the change, use the `### Added`, `### Fixed`, or `### Changed` sub-section.
 Create them when missing.